 Propagation

-As nearly every Rex Begonia is a hybrid, they are only propagated by division of the rhizomes.
+As nearly every Rex Begonia is a hybrid, they are mainly propagated by division of the rhizomes.
 They can also be propagated by layering a leaf.

 If you are starting out with Rex Begonias we suggest you look for some of the outstanding varieties offered for sale online.
 And then consider trying to propagate by the leaf layering method.